 Korean Beginner 2

-Build your vocabulary and grammar skills through live, interactive classes, audio recordings and videos as you learn about culture and life in modern Korea.
-By the end of the course, you’ll be able to understand basic spoken Korean, and read and write simple texts about everyday situations.
+Expand your vocabulary and grammar skills through live, interactive classes, audio recordings, and videos as you learn about culture and life in modern Korea.
+By the end of the course, you’ll be able to understand basic spoken Korean, form simple sentences with appropriate vocabulary, and read and write short texts about everyday situations.

 Course outline